Enthino Pookunna Pookkal: Plot

 Savithri works as a maid for Surendran and his mother.
 Sivaraman is Savithri's neighbour who is like a brother to her.
 Sivaraman and Surendran hate each other.
-Surendran is a stone-hearted and abusive youngster who Savithri doesn't love.
+Surendran is a cruel and abusive man who Savithri doesn't love.
 Surendran however deceives Savithri with false promises and gets her pregnant, and later throws her out of his house.

 Sivaraman takes Savithri into his house (treating her like his own sister).
 Savithri gives birth to a baby boy, who dies shortly afterwards.

 Vishwanathan is a factory owner who is a single parent of his only daughter.
 Sivaraman works in his factory and after Viswanathan meets Savithri, he wants to marry her, as his daughter likes Savithri.
 Sivaraman gets Savithri married to Vishwanathan and persuades her not to reveal her past (despite her intention to so).

 Surendran happens to be Vishwanathan's old friend, and they meet after a long time.
 Surendran lies to Vishwanathan that Savithri had illicit relations with Sivaraman, and that Sivaraman is not her actually her brother.

 Viswanathan gets angry with both Savithri and Sivaraman, accusing them of deceiving him.
 Sivaraman however convinces Viswanathan that Surendran is the one who is lying and that he was the one who had impregnated Savithri.
 He also tells that it was him who persuaded Savithri not to reveal her past (despite Savithri wanting to do so).
 Viswanathan and Savithri reconcile.

 In the climax, Surendran tries to molest Savithri again, but Savithri slaps him in the face and closes the door.
 Vishwanathan hears about this and he is ready to kill Surendran.
 Sivaraman enters the scene and defeats Surendran in a fight once again and stabs him.
 Surendran then dies.
 This film ends with Sivaraman reconciling with Savithri and Vishwanathan.